jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/resume-2018.md

             </li>
             <br />
             <li>
               Even though we are using RxJava in our project, which others say makes dealing with background threads much easier, there was a time where I had to deal with what they call a <em>race condition</em> with this threads thing in version 2 of the project.
-It was hard — the bug was hard to find.
+It was hard — the bug was hard to fix.
 Luckily, that feature was removed during version 3. <em>Yehey!</em>
               <br /><br />
               But I still have to learn more about this threads thing.
             </li>